Response to Climate Change

 In recent years, frequent disasters caused by climate change have prompted Formosa Laboratories to proactively respond to climate disasters and prevent related financial losses. the Company will adopt the climate-related financial disclosure recommendations formulated by the Task Force on Climaterelated Financial Disclosures (TCFD), which was established by the Financial Stability Board (FSB) in 2015.
 The Company will voluntarily disclose its response policies and preventive measures in the face of climate-related risks, appropriately disclose the financial impact caused by these risks, and identify opportunities to ensure profitability and enhance the Company's climate resilience after proper climate adaptation and disaster recovery, in order to cope with subsequent climate disasters.

-Four Pillars of TCFD Recommendations
+Four Pillars of the TCFD Recommendations

-Financial Impacts of Climate-related Risks and Opportunities
+Financial Impact of Climate-related Risks and Opportunities

 ▼ISO 14067:2018 verification statement for Sevelamer Carbonate “F.L.”